Family Relations Manuscript Preparation

 - Appendices (if any)

-- See the APA Publication Manual, Sixth Edition, Crediting Sources section for guidelines for citing works in text and the Reference Examples section for preparing the reference page.
+- See the APA Publication Manual, Seventh Edition, Crediting Sources section for guidelines for citing works in text and the Reference Examples section for preparing the reference page.

 Tables & Figures